-Elbow and Shoulder Specialist Zurich ▷ PD Dr Karl Wieser
+Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 - Reconstructions and joint-preserving replacement surgeries (tendon transfers) for rotator cuff tears